whipper-team/whipper/README.md

    `whipper offset find -o insert-numeric-value-here`

    If you omit the `-o` argument, whipper will try a long, popularity-sorted list of drive offsets.

+   Please note that whipper's offset find feature is quite primitive so it may not always achieve its task: in this case using the value listed in [AccurateRip's CD Drive Offset database](http://www.accuraterip.com/driveoffsets.htm) should be enough.

    If you can not confirm your drive offset value but wish to set a default regardless, set `read_offset = insert-numeric-value-here` in `whipper.conf`.